hyperglyph/hyperglyph/spec/glyph_spec.rst

 unicode
 -------

-unicode element is a utf-8 encoded string.
+a unicode element is a utf-8 encoded string.
 MUST NOT include utf-16 surrogate pairs.
 Modified UTF-8/CESU-8 MUST NOT be used.

 ..